jddf/spec/draft-ucarion-jddf-xx.md

 If the schema is correct, then *B* must have a member *D* with the name `definitions`, and *D* must contain a member whose name equals *R*.

-Note that, from this definition, `ref` can only refer to definitions at the root of the schema, and not to merely any definitions further up the tree.
-This limitation is deliberate, and aids in generating useful code from schemas.

 {{cddl-definitions}} is a correct example of `ref` being used to avoid re-defining the same thing twice: